-In June 2010, water samples were collected from each process (influent and effluent of the various unit operations) in three different wastewater treatment plant.
-One is Gwangju primary municipal wastewater treatment plant, which is operated with the nitrogen and phosphorus removal treatment system (600 000 m3 day-1).
-Second sampling site was the Gwangju secondary municipal wastewater treatment plant, which had two different treatment trains (Conventional Activated Sludge and Modified Ludzack-Ettinger (MLE) process), having total capacity up to 120 000 m3 day-1.
+In June 2010, water samples were collected from each process (influent and effluents of the various unit operations) in three different wastewater treatment plant.
+One is Gwangju primary municipal wastewater treatment plant, which is operated with the nitrogen and phosphorus removal treatment system (600 000 m day-1).
+Second sampling sites was Gwangju secondary municipal wastewater treatment plant, which had two different treatment trains (Conventional Activated Sludge and Modified Ludzack-Ettinger (MLE) process), having total capacity up to 120 000 m day-1.
+In those two different Gwangju municipal WWTPs, sodium hypochlorite was added as a disinfectant and final effluent samples were collected after disinfection process.
 Additionally, water samples from both Damyang wastewater treatment plant and Damyang constructed wetlands were collected and studied.
-Damyang constructed wetlands connected to Damyang wastewater treatment plant is a free surface flow constructed wetland, which nclusions References has two different ponds consisting of the Aporus pond followed by the Typha pond.
-The hydraulic retention time of wetlands is approximately 6 h and flow rate is 1800 m3 day-1.
+There was no disinfection system in Damyang WWTP and final effluent was collected after secondary treatment.
+Damyang constructed wetlands connected to Damyang wastewater treatment plant is free surface flow constructed wetlands, which have two different ponds, containing Aporus ponds followed by Typha ponds.
+The hydraulic retention time of wetlands is approximately 6h and flow rate is 1800 m day-1.
 Every sample was spiked with a biocide sodium azide and ascorbic acids to quench any residual oxidant in the field.